 - Your Phoenix 360 key should automatically populate the Activation Key field, and the full version of Privacy Guardian be made available to you.

-- This same process should be used to activate the full version of Malware Killer at the time of its availability in the coming weeks.
+- This same process should be used to activate the full version of Malware Killer.

-product, ByePass secure password manager, requires an account to be created from which to manage all your passwords, credit cards and secure notes, clicking on it from within the Active Panel/Phoenix 360 launcher takes you to http://www.iolo.com/products/byepass/activation/
+Because the 7th product, ByePass secure password manager, requires an account to be created from which to manage all your passwords, credit cards and secure notes, clicking on it from within the Active Panel/Phoenix 360 launcher takes you to http://www.iolo.com/products/byepass/activation/.

 To set up your ByePass account, enter the email you used to purchase Phoenix 360, followed by your Phoenix 360 Activation Key (same as your System Mechanic key if upgrading to Phoenix 360 from a System Mechanic product).